leeian1011/Text-Reader/README.md

 4. Work with the most beef'd up version of the `switch` statement.
 The `match` logic control flow.
 (It's INSANE)

+5. Learn the insanely useful error-handling enum types `Option<_>` and `Result<T, E>`!

-5. Learn how command-line arguments are accepted in rust!
+6. Learn how command-line arguments are accepted in rust!

-6. Learn how to use pattern-matching on command-line argument to ensure right type of file (.txt) is inputted requested.
+7. Learn how to use pattern-matching on command-line argument to ensure right type of file (.txt) is inputted requested.

 ## Notes